galaxyproject/training-material/topics/galaxy-interface/faqs/flatten-list-list-paired-to-list-paired.md

 contributors: [hexylena]
 ---

-Sometimes you find yourself with a `list:list:paired`, i.e. a collection of collection of paired end data.
-This format is well supported by Galaxy, but doesn't always work with tools.
+Sometimes you find yourself with a `list:list:paired`, i.e. a collection of collection of paired end data, and you really want a `list:paired`, a flatter collection of paired end data.
 This is easy to resolve with {% tool [Apply rules](__APPLY_RULES__) %}:

 1. Open {% tool [Apply rules](__APPLY_RULES__) %}
 2. Select your collection